 Most individuals who want to create a simple diagram for their personal use or to share with a small team will find that a free flowchart software will do the trick.
 There are some instances, however, when a paid program is necessary.

 In the world of IT, software and product development, or engineering, workflows can be more complex.
 This is where a user can benefit from a selection of templates and industry-standard shapes and connectors to create meaningful diagrams.

 Finally, for complex diagrams that will be referenced often and across an entire organization, paid flowchart software allows users to collaborate, share, and export diagrams to multiple users and stakeholders in clear, visually appealing presentations.

 We looked at over a dozen flowchart platforms in our review.
 We tried to present a wide range of options, from users with simple needs to those who need to create collaborative diagrams shared across large teams.

-Our main considerations were programs that were easy to use, available on multiple platforms (Mac, PC, etc.), import and export features, and overall affordability.
+Our main considerations were programs that were easy to use, available on multiple platforms (e.g., Mac, PC), import and export features, and overall affordability.
 While we did include some software with robust real-time collaboration, most offered enough in the way of file sharing and conversion sufficient for smaller teams working on the same visualization.

-In the end, we found that ease-of-use was the most important consideration.
+In the end, we found that ease of use was the most important consideration.
 Individuals and teams who get bogged down by tedious interfaces are less likely to actually create flowcharts that will streamline their workflows.
-We recommend users without specific industry needs (like engineers needing to create technical diagrams) start with useability and not let themselves get distracted by features they don’t need or don’t anticipate needing.
+We recommend users without specific industry needs (like engineers needing to create technical diagrams) start with usability and not let themselves get distracted by features they don’t need or don’t anticipate needing.